neuroailab/physopt-physics-benchmarking/README.md

 a) to evaluate ROI pooling run

-`python opt.py --model RPIN --host localhost --port 25555 --database rpin --output rpin_output_directory --num_threads 1`
+`python opt.py --data TDW --model RPIN --host localhost --port 25555 --database rpin --output rpin_output_directory --num_threads 1`

 and then start up as many workers as you want with